THE TRUTH ABOUT OLIVE OIL AND BARREL AGED BALSAMIC VINEGARS

 WHAT IS EXTRA VIRGIN OLIVE OIL?

 The process of making true extra-virgin olive oil (EVOO) includes harvesting the fruit (olive) and within a few hours crush the olives in a malaxar.
 Gentle heat is applied (60-85 degrees Fahrenheit) to produce the oil of the fruit (EVOO).
 Olive oils can be characterized based on their acidity.
 “Extra” virgin olive oil has less than 0.8% free fatty acids (FFA) as compared to “Virgin” olive oil which can contain as much as 2% FFA.
-Extra-virgin olive oil is also the most refined in flavor and contains the most amount of antioxidants (polyphenols).
+Extra-virgin olive oil is also the most refined in flavor and contains the highest level of antioxidants/anti-inflammatories (Biophenols).
 Antioxidants have not only been shown to have enormous health benefits, but they also protect the EVOO from quickly oxidizing resulting in the EVOO becoming rancid.
 Our ultra-premium EVOOs are also rich in oleic acid and Diacylglycerol (DAGs) both of which are important for a healthy lifestyle.

 WHAT IS EXTRA VIRGIN OLIVE OIL LAB TESTING?

 First and foremost you do not have to be an Organic chemist to understand an olive oil chemistry profile.
 At the most basic level, knowledge of a specific EVOO’s chemistry profile helps the consumer distinguish the World’s finest Extra-Virgin Olive Oils from a poorly made and/or adulterated olive oil.
 An Extra-Virgin Olive Oil chemistry profile is nothing more than data collected at the time of olive crush.
 This data is used to help level the playing-field when deciding upon which EVOO to purchase.
 Behind the scenes this invaluable data tells the consumer about FRESHNESS & PURITY (Crush Date, Peroxide, DAGs, PPP, Oleic Acid content).
-The data also highlights important health information such as antioxidant power (Polyphenols), and monounsaturated fat content (Oleic Acid).
-Determination of smoke points can also be derived (FFA & Polyphenol content).
+The data also highlights important health information such as antioxidant/anti-inflammatory power (Biophenols), and monounsaturated fat content (Oleic Acid).
+Determination of smoke points can also be derived (FFA & Biophenol content).
 Understanding olive oil chemistry profiles is such an important topic that we have dedicated an entire page to this subject.